Archan6el/post-facto-calibration/README.md

 <br /><br />
 Each folder will have its own readme with information about its contents

-Simply run any of the 4 files using python3 and 3 graphs will automatically be generated.
-The first graph is the mask, the second graph is the counts (cast shadow), and the third is the cross correlation graph between the mask and shadow.
+Simply run any program file using python3
 For example with a codedaperture file: <br />
 `python3 codedaperture-[VERSION].py`
 <br /><br />